by Joe Loizzo

 This fall brought another opportunity for my research partner at Weill Cornell, leading oncologist Dr. Anne Moore and I to share the latest findings of the program with fellow cancer researchers from around the world.
 The conference, held in the charming Dutch city of Maastricht, was hosted by the International Psycho-Oncology Society, a unique organization that brings together mental health professionals and oncologists to go beyond simply treating cancer to improving the overall health, quality of life and well-being of the people living with and/or recovering from it.
 While the dedicated researchers and clinicians we met made the conference truly inspiring, it was sobering for us to confront once again how very far behind our U.S. medical system is in recognizing and seriously addressing this vital need.

 Our poster presentation reviewed the research Dr. Moore and I have been doing over the years at the Breast Cancer Survivorship Program at the Iris Cantor Women’s Center at the Weill Cornell Medical College along with the rest of our team, Nalanda Institute board member Dr. Mary Charlson, Rosio Ramos, and Dr. Robin Andrews of the Weill Cornell Division of Epidemiology.
-The ten-week Contemplative Self-Healing Program based on the Compassion-Based Resilience Training (CBRT) I developed over 25 years ago at Columbia Presbyterian Hospital and has been found in multiple pilot studies (see Editor’s Note below to read the pilot studies) conducted at Weill Cornell and Montefiore Einstein starting in 2003 to significantly improve the quality of life and reduce the post-traumatic stress symptoms of women recovering from breast cancer.
+The ten-week Contemplative Self-Healing Program based on the Compassion-Based Resilience Training (CBRT) I developed over 25 years ago at Columbia Presbyterian Hospital, has been found in multiple pilot studies conducted at Weill Cornell and Montefiore Einstein as of 2003 (see Editor’s Note below to read the pilot studies), to significantly improve the quality of life and reduce the post-traumatic stress symptoms of women recovering from breast cancer.

 Our poster presentation also distilled the latest article to come out of our teamwork, showing that the program initially offered in person at Cornell has been effectively delivered online, co-hosted by Nalanda Institute, since the COVID 19 pandemic in 2020.
 The poster itself features some of the inspiring quotes of program participants, drawn from the qualitative analysis of their unstructured comments done by Dr. Andrews.
 Here are just a few of the comments participants shared about their experience in the program, which we included in the poster: